 “We hope this guide inspires the community to watch out for quolls and report any sightings.
 More importantly, we hope it helps landholders and natural resource managers to manage vegetation and agricultural production in ways that will enhance biodiversity and help secure a future for these feisty endangered marsupials.”

-Saving the Spotted-Tailed Quoll: A Landholder’s Guide is available to view as a flipbook and can also be downloaded as a PDF document.
+Saving the Spotted-Tailed Quoll: A Landholder’s Guide is available to view as a flipbook on our QSN page and can also be downloaded as a PDF document.